soundasleep/jevon.org/wiki/grunt.md

 # Install grunt-init with `npm install -g grunt-init`
 # Install the gruntplugin template with `git clone git://github.com/gruntjs/grunt-init-gruntplugin.git ~/.grunt-init/gruntplugin`
-# Run `grunt-init ~/.grunt-init/gruntplugin` in an empty directory. <a href="https://github.com/gruntjs/grunt-init/tree/master/templates/licenses">Valid licenses</a> are MIT, GPL-2.0, etc.
+# Run `grunt-init yourpluginname` in an empty directory. <a href="https://github.com/gruntjs/grunt-init/tree/master/templates/licenses">Valid licenses</a> are MIT, GPL-2.0, etc.
 # Run `npm install` to prepare the development environment.
 # Author your plugin.
 # Run `npm adduser` to create a new user for publishing plugins - use any username/password/etc you want.